 - print the PDF and fill it in manually, or

 - you may also call us at 306-249-5554 and we’ll send you a copy, or you can pick one up at our office at 716 Queen Street.

 Get the completed application back to us:

 - by sending the filled PDF by email to email@example.com, or

 - by dropping off a paper copy, either printed from the filled PDF, or a manually filled printed form, to our office.
 You may also mail it to:

 Direct Client Services Volunteers

-Our Client Service Volunteers offer non-medical, practical, emotional, and spiritual support to people who are living with cancer, ALS, and other life-threatening diagnoses.
+Our Client Service Volunteers offer non-medical, practical and emotional support to people who are living with a terminal illness.
 They visit with clients to provide companionship – reading, talking, writing letters, listening to life stories.
 They give caregivers a time of respite and support bereaved families.
 They assist with practical help in and out of clients’ homes, such as preparing light meals, running errands for clients or providing transportation for appointments and outings.
 All volunteer services are offered free of charge.